-Now that we have discussed the cryptic differentiation observed in the Atlantic Ocean, on the one hand, and the Mediterranean Sea, on the other hand, we address potential links stemming from a shared history between Atlantic and Mediterranean lineages, underlying genetic parallelism.
-Clearly, the most astonishing result of our genetic analysis was genetic parallelism between the Mediterranean lagoon ecotype and the north Atlantic lineage at a large genomic island.
-Parallel evolution usually implies distinct ecological characteristics (e.g. Butlin et al. 2014).
+The most astonishing result of our genetic analysis was genetic parallelism between the Mediterranean lagoon ecotype and the north Atlantic lineage at a large genomic island.
+Parallel evolution implies distinct but repetitive ecological characteristics (e.g. Butlin et al. 2014).
+However, this claim comes from an inductive reasoning, validated by many observations, which a single counter-example can yet alone refute.
 In the present study, we found that the genomic island was associated with the sea-lagoon ecological contrast in the Mediterranean Sea, while there was no such genetic differentiation between lagoon and sea samples in the Atlantic Ocean.
-In addition we found evidence from a genomic cline analysis that the genomic island could be involved in intrinsic reproductive isolation in the Hossegor lagoon hybrid zone.
-Shared ancestral polymorphism sieved by adaptation in a patchy environment (Bierne et al. 2013) and incipient speciation (Guerrero and Hahn 2017 BioRxiv) would better explain our data.
-The association with habitat in the Mediterranean Sea and with space in the Atlantic Ocean could be explained either by (i) the secondary evolution of locally adapted genes within the genomic island in the Mediterranean Sea, benefiting from the barrier to gene flow imposed by intrinsic selection (divergence hitchhiking; Via 2012, Yeaman 2013) or (ii) alternatively the island could have coupled with local adaptation polymorphism localized elsewhere in the genome in the Mediterranean Sea (Bierne et al. 2011) while it would have been trapped by a barrier to dispersal in the Atlantic Ocean (Barton 1979, Barton and Hewitt 1985).
+The North and South lineages inhabit indifferently lagoons and seas, so that what seemed obvious in the Mediterranean Sea regarding the divergence of the two lineages, i.e. habitat specialization, was not observed along the Atlantic Ocean where the divergence seems uncorrelated to the ecological contrasts that explain the two Mediterranean ecotypes.
+Besides, abiotic parameters such as temperature or salinity, did not allow bounding the North Atlantic and Mediterranean lagoon lineages genetic parallelism.
+Although we may have missed putative ecological drivers of such genetic parallelism, parallel gene reuse driven by ecological convergence seems here unlikely.
+Shared ancestral polymorphism sieved by adaptation in a patchy environment (Bierne et al. 2013) and incipient speciation (Guerrero and Hahn 2017) would better explain our data.
+The association with habitat in the Mediterranean Sea and with space in the Atlantic Ocean could be explained by a secondary evolution of locally adapted genes within the genomic island in the Mediterranean Sea, benefiting from the barrier to gene flow imposed by intrinsic selection (divergence hitchhiking; Via 2012, Yeaman 2013).
+Alternatively, the genomic island could have coupled with local adaptation polymorphisms localized elsewhere in the genome in the Mediterranean Sea (Bierne et al. 2011), while it would have been trapped by a barrier to dispersal in the Atlantic Ocean (Barton 1979, Barton and Hewitt 1985).
 Without further data and the true genomic position of loci in the seahorse genome, it is difficult to disentangle the two hypotheses.

-Two outlier loci (SNP 87 and SNP 311, Fig. 5C) localized in the same chromosome as convergent SNPs (Fig. 4) are differentiated between the marine and lagoon ecotypes in the Mediterranean Sea, but are not differentiated between the northern and southern lineages in the Atlantic Ocean.
-At first sight, they could be interpreted as evidence for secondary local sweeps in Mediterranean lagoons.
-However, as the position is not well inferred from available genomes and the barrier to gene flow is less effective in the Atlantic, they could also be interpreted as being localized in the island “shoulders” (i.e. loci in the vicinity of the regions harboring local adaptation and/or reproductive isolation loci; Gagnaire et al. 2015, Le Moan et al. 2016) in which a stronger introgression rate has erased the differentiation faster in the Atlantic than in the Mediterranean.
-According to the gene order inferred from the closest species (Gulf pipefish and Tiger tail seahorse), these two loci could potentially be in an island shoulder (Fig. 4C).
+One locus (SNP 87) localized in the same chromosome as parallel SNPs (Fig. 5) is differentiated between the marine and lagoon ecotypes in the Mediterranean Sea, but is not differentiated between the northern and southern lineages in the Atlantic Ocean.
+At first sight, it could be interpreted as evidence for a possible secondary local sweep in Mediterranean lagoons.
+However, according to the gene order inferred from the closest species (Gulf pipefish and Tiger tail seahorse) along with a barrier to gene flow less effective in the Atlantic (see SNPs 34 and 212 in Fig. 4 and 5B), it could also be interpreted as being localized in the island “shoulders” (i.e. loci in the vicinity of the regions harboring local adaptation and/or reproductive isolation loci; Gagnaire et al. 2015, Le Moan et al. 2016) in which a stronger introgression rate has erased the differentiation faster in the Atlantic than in the Mediterranean, in favor of the alternative interpretation.
 Importantly, whatever the explanation -divergence hitchhiking or coupling- it requires invoking interaction between intrinsic and ecological selection and not ecological selection alone (Bierne et al. 2011, Kulmuni and Westram 2017).
-Furthermore, intrinsic selection has most probably evolved first in this system as no genetic parallelism was observed in outliers discriminating lagoon to marine ecotypes.
-This contradicts the predominant view that ecological selection is necessarily the initial catalyzer of the chain of accumulation of barriers in ecological speciation.
+Furthermore, intrinsic selection has most probably evolved first in this system as no genetic parallelism was observed in outliers discriminating lagoon to marine ecotypes, which would contradict the predominant view that ecological selection is necessarily the initial catalyzer of the chain of accumulation of barriers in ecological speciation.